dakom/html5-boilerplate/README.md

 5. (cordova only) see [Cordova specific notes](#codorva-specific-notes) below

 6. (cloud storage only) see [Cloud storage notes](#cloud-storage-notes) below

+7. (optional) - for github pages deployment, which this branch currently does but the barebones branch does not, simply set the GITHUB_TOKEN environment variable.
+See https://docs.travis-ci.com/user/deployment/pages/ for more info

 # Basic Workflow